MULTIMODAL HUB (2019)

 Many cities are very committed to improving liveability with enhanced traffic organisation, new pedestrian areas, local bicycle sharing platforms… A major challenge, however, is to keep cars as much as possible out of the city centre.
-Current peripheral Park & Ride facilities promoting such behaviour are not very successful and are often – let’s face it – nothing more than a classic parking lot with a bus stop.
+Current peripheral Park & Ride facilities promoting such behavior are not very successful and are often – let’s face it – nothing more than a classic parking lot with a bus stop.
+How can we change this and make the switch actually more attractive than entering the city with your car?

 Especially in cities, the role of the car should be reframed as part of a much wider mobility system.
 The only way to achieve this is that changing modes can be done so fluent that it is much more desirable than driving your car into the city and looking for parking.
 Designing a space that fully stimulates this, is almost like solidifying an optimised user journey, while maintaining enough resilience to not rule unpredictable future possibilities out.